chukadiy/stats-preview-card-component/README.md

 ## My process

-I could use any tools I know to help me complete the challenge but I choose to build with the tools below
+I could use any tools I know to help me complete the challenge, but I choose to build with the tools below

 ### Built with